sh-dv/hat.sh/electron/README.md

  [**macOS**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-mac.zip) , [**Windows**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-win.zip) and [**linux**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-linux.zip)

+## Installation using electron

+Download or clone the repository

+    $ git clone https://github.com/sh-dv/hat.sh.git hat.sh

+go to the app electron directory

+    cd [app directory] /elctron

+open terminal and install the node modules that are in the package.json file

+    sudo npm install
+after the packages are installed just run the app

+    npm start
+to package the app for multiple os systems:

+    npm run package-[os name] (mac,win,linux)

 ## How to use
 just simply browse a file, type a decryption key or use our secure key generator, and encrypt or decrypt.